 This website mentions over 20 most troublesome weeds, upon which I will hope to do a write up in the coming weeks.
 As my partner is going through 1000’s of pictures taken by him in the last 10 years, I will occasionally stray to another weed/native plant which I think is worth you knowing about!

-As weeds we can group them into the areas in which they would grow in nature and this gives us an indication as to where and how they grow best, so if we don’t want them we just have to provide the opposite!
-Unfortunately it is not this easy to get rid of some as these weed are also so adaptable and this is probably why we call them weeds, as we don’t like it when things don’t behave as we want them to, overstep their mark, take advantages of the situation or are just too damned successful!
+So, if we don’t want them we just have to provide the opposite environment in which they usually thrive.
+But unfortunately it is not this easy as weeds are also very adaptable and this is probably why we call them weeds, as we don’t like it when things don’t behave as we want them to, overstep their mark, take advantages of the situation or are just too damned successful!

 Well, I must confess that even I do get annoyed with these weeds if they are in the way of an area in which I would like to plant or use for different purposes.